kadet1090/KeyLighter/readme.md

 KeyLighter is supposed to do the same thing - for code.

+# Requirements

+PHP 5.4 and composer

+Yep, that's all.
+You don't even need any not core PHP extensions.

 ## Why KeyLighter?
 ### It works on CLI!
 And more!
 KeyLighter was originally designed as CLI highlighter for my own usage,